atmoswing/atmoswing-user-manual/docs/app-optimizer/parameters-file.rst

 The content of ``<validation_period>`` defines the independent period that is reserved for validation.

 .. warning::
     The validation period must be covered by the calibration period (to correctly load the required data).
 AtmoSwing then handles the validation period by excluding it from the calibration period.
-Once again: the validation period must not provide dates that is not covered by the calibration period.
+Once again: the validation period must not provide dates that are not covered by the calibration period.

 Two options are possible: